-Let’s continue our rediscovery of efficiency of learning methods.
+Let’s continue our rediscovery of the efficiency of learning methods.

 Moderate Efficiency Study Methods

 Elaborate interrogation, self-explanation, and interleaved practice received moderate utility assessments.
-They are rated as moderate because more research needs to be done in the efficacy of the methods, the efficacy was variable across tasks and topics, and/or some in-depth training was required.
-But the general consensus from the various research studied in the meta-analysis show that it works.
+They are rated as moderate because more research needs to be done on the efficacy of the methods, the efficacy was variable across tasks and topics, and/or some in-depth training was required.
+However, the consensus from the various research studies in the meta-analysis shows that it works.

 Elaborative Interrogation (Moderate)

 Elaborative interrogation is the process of asking yourself why in an attempt to understand concepts.
-For instance, if you are learning about E=MC^2, a starting question you might ask yourself is “why does E equal MC^2?”.
-This method is extremely simple to use and require no training; however it does require some familiarity with the topic (and related topics) to be effective.
+For instance, if you are learning about E=MC^2, a starting question you might ask yourself is “Why does E equal MC^2?”.
+This method is extremely simple to use and requires no training; however, it does require some familiarity with the topic (and related topics) to be effective.

 This method is particularly efficient with time as one study on self-paced learning showed that elaborative interrogation took 32 minutes (reading + elaborative interrogation) compared to 28 minutes for the reading-only group.
 This is particularly good news as reading is generally monotonous thus elaborative interrogation done during reading can enhance learning by taking away the monotony.